chris-se/tiny-initramfs/README.md

    the entire array) when using `UUID=` in some cases.
 But for arrays that are assembled by the kernel via `md=...` the device name is known anyway (typically `/dev/md0`), so this shouldn't be an issue.
+ * NFS support is not thoroughly tested.
+ * Host names are unsupported for NFS mounts, only IP addresses work.
  * While this is supposed to be portable, this has only been tested on x86_64 (amd64).
 Since low-level kernel syscalls are performed, there may be some issues on other architectures.
 Please report those if